MicrosoftDocs/OData-docs/Odata-docs/webapi/model-builder-nonconvention.md

 ms.date: 04/17/2015
 ---
-# 2.3 Non-convention model builder
+# Non-convention model builder

 To build an Edm model using non-convention model builder is to create an `IEdmModel` object by directly call fluent APIs of `ODataModelBuilder`.
-The developer should take all responsibility to add all Edm types, operations, associations, etc into the data model one by one.
+The developer should take all responsibility to add all Edm types, operations, associations, etc. into the data model one by one.
-Let's see how to build the Ccustomer-Order* business model by `ODataModelBuilder`.
+Let's see how to build the Customer-Order* business model by `ODataModelBuilder`.

 ### CLR Models